-As an inert material, Liquid Silicone Rubber (LSR) is hypoallergenic and biocompatible, and can resist multiple substances.
-LSR components can be found in surgical and medical devices, biotech and diagnostic products, wearable healthcare devices, infant & food and beverage products, micro-electronics, and other applications with hygienic requirements.
+Liquid Silicone Rubber (LSR) is an inert material that is hypoallergenic and biocompatible, and can also resist multiple substances.
+LSR components can be found in surgical and medical devices, biotech and diagnostic products, wearable healthcare devices, baby, food and beverage products, micro-electronics, and other applications with hygienic requirements.
 Depending on the product’s end use the specific hygienic requirements can vary, ranging from use of specialty medical and FDA-approved grade LSRs, hands-free clean manufacturing, to more stringent requirements dictating production in a hygienic and controlled environment.

 A clean room is an enclosure with a controlled environment.
 The clean room controls and minimizes contaminants including dust, airborne particles, and microbes.
 Usually, the goal of a clean room is to provide the most sterile setting possible for producing products such as medical devices, electronic components, and pharmaceutical products.

-ISO 14644-1 is a classification system for clean rooms based on the amount and size of particles allowed per volume of air in the room.
-ISO clean rooms range from class ISO Class 1 to ISO Class 9.
+ISO 14644-1 is a classification system used for clean rooms based on the amount and size of particles allowed per volume of air in the room.
+ISO clean rooms range from class ISO Class 1 to ISO Class 9, with a class 9 having the most stringent requirements.
 The size and concentration of airborne particles in a clean room can range from 0.1 to 5 microns depending on the room’s classification.

 A clean room uses special filters and airflow methods to reduce dust and other airborne particles.
 A clean room’s design keeps airborne particles from contacting parts and ensures the room itself stays as hygienic as possible.